-TRF{Heat} = Thermal Regain Factor for heating by space type.
-This accounts for the fact that not all
+= Thermal Regain Factor for heating by space type.
+This accounts for the fact that not all heat loss in semi-conditioned spaces is lost to the atmosphere and will provide useful conditioning623.

-= 0.40 for Semi-Conditioned Spaces

-= 1.0 for Unconditioned Spaces578
+- = 0.40 for Semi-Conditioned Spaces - = 1.0 for Unconditioned Spaces624